CATEM1NAL/PD2-Criminal-Dawn/README.md

 Alternatively you can just use same-slot coop, with only a single YAML and player slot being used for world generation.
 Everyone playing
 Criminal Dawn connects to the same slot, and they will remain perfectly in sync - only one set of checks for the entire game, and no score cap shenanigans.
-This is the simplest and most foolproof way of setting up the APWorld.

-**^ Note that this does not mean everyone will have the same upgrades and unlocks!** These are still random per player, it simply means everyone gets their own upgrades and unlocks *at the same time*.
+This is the simplest and most foolproof way of setting up the APWorld. **Note that this does not mean everyone will have the same upgrades and unlocks!** These are still random per player, it simply means everyone gets their own upgrades and unlocks *at the same time*.

 ## I don't like you and this APWorld concept sucks.
 Thank you for your constructive criticism.
 I will not take this into account.